masukomi/days_progress/README.md

 (define end-hour-local 21)
 ```

 When does the new "day" start?
-When working late midnight is rarely the "end" of the "day".
+When working late, midnight is rarely the "end" of the "day".
 Pick a time that's later than you would ever reasonably stay up.
 I've chosen 4AM.
 This must be < `start-hour-local`

 ```scheme
 (define day-cutover-hour-local 4)